PDF417/pdf417-android/README.md

 	For more information about available recognizers and `RecognizerBundle`, see [RecognizerBundle and available recognizers](#availableRecognizers).

 # <a name="advancedIntegration"></a> Advanced _PDF417.mobi_ integration instructions
-This section will cover more advanced details in _PDF417.mobi_ integration.
+This section covers more advanced details of _PDF417.mobi_ integration.

 1. [First part](#supportCheck) will discuss the methods for checking whether _PDF417.mobi_ is supported on current device.
 2. [Second part](#uiCustomizations) will cover the possible customizations when using UI provided by the SDK.
-3. [Third part](#recognizerRunnerView) will describe how to embed `RecognizerRunnerView` into your activity with goal of creating custom scanning UI, while still using camera management capabilites of the SDK.
+3. [Third part](#recognizerRunnerView) will describe how to embed `RecognizerRunnerView` into your activity with the goal of creating a custom UI for scanning, while still using camera management capabilites of the SDK.
-4. [Fourth part](#directAPI) will describe how to use `RecognizerRunner` singleton (direct API) to recognize directly android bitmaps without the need of camera or to recognize camera frames that are obtained by custom camera management code.
+4. [Fourth part](#directAPI) will describe how to use the `RecognizerRunner` singleton (Direct API) for recognition directly from android bitmaps without the need of camera or to recognize camera frames that are obtained by custom camera management.
 5. [Fifth part](#processingEvents) will describe how to subscribe to and handle processing events when using either `RecognizerRunnerView` or `RecognizerRunner`.

 ## <a name="supportCheck"></a> Checking if _PDF417.mobi_ is supported

 ### _PDF417.mobi_ requirements
 Even before settings the license key, you should check if _PDF417.mobi_ is supported on current device.
-This is required because the _PDF417.mobi_ is native library that needs to be loaded by the JVM and it is possible that native library is not supported on CPU architecture of the current device.
-Attempting to call any method from the SDK, which relies on native code, such as license check, on device with unsupported CPU, will cause a crash of your app.
+This is required because the _PDF417.mobi_ is a native library that needs to be loaded by the JVM and it is possible that it doesn't support CPU architecture of the current device.
+Attempt of calling any methods from the SDK that rely on native code, such as license check, on a device with unsupported CPU architecture will cause a crash of your app.

 _PDF417.mobi_ requires Android 4.1 as the minimum android version.
 For best performance and compatibility, we recommend Android 5.0 or newer.

 Camera video preview resolution also matters.
-In order to perform successful scans, camera preview resolution cannot be too low. _PDF417.mobi_ requires minimum 480p camera preview resolution in order to perform scan.
+In order to perform successful scans, camera preview resolution cannot be too low.
+Minimum camera preview resolution in order to perform a scan is 480p.
 It must be noted that camera preview resolution is not the same as the video record resolution, although on most devices those are the same.
 However, there are some devices that allow recording of HD video (720p resolution), but do not allow high enough camera preview resolution (for example, [Sony Xperia Go](http://www.gsmarena.com/sony_xperia_go-4782.php) supports video record resolution at 720p, but camera preview resolution is only 320p - _PDF417.mobi_ does not work on that device).

 _PDF417.mobi_ is native application, written in C++ and available for multiple platforms.
 Because of this, _PDF417.mobi_ cannot work on devices that have obscure hardware architectures.
 We have compiled _PDF417.mobi_ native code only for most popular Android [ABIs](https://en.wikipedia.org/wiki/Application_binary_interface).
 See [Processor architecture considerations](#archConsider) for more information about native libraries in _PDF417.mobi_ and instructions how to disable certain architectures in order to reduce the size of final app.